revoxhere/duino-coin/index.md

 ***

 ## 2.09.2019: Exchange Duino-Coins to Coin Magi
-I'm proudly to announce, that you can now experimentally exchange DUCO to XMG! <br>
+I'm proud to announce, that you can now experimentally exchange DUCO to XMG! (and the other-way around) <br>
 **DUCO Exchange service:** [https://revoxhere.github.io/duco-exchange/](https://revoxhere.github.io/duco-exchange/) <br>

 ***